 Whole life insurance is designed to last your entire life.
 It will never expire as long as you continue to pay premiums, which will never change.
 In addition to a guaranteed death benefit for your beneficiaries, it can allow you to build cash value, which accrues interest over time.
 You may tap into the cash value while you’re still alive through a withdrawal, loan, or by surrendering the policy.1

-The most noteworthy benefits and drawbacks of whole life insurance include:
+Some noteworthy pros and cons of whole life insurance include:

 Whole life insurance lasts forever, no matter how old you are when you pass away.
 Unlike with a term life insurance policy, there is no expiration date.2